camerondugan/nixos-configuration/README.md

 This repository is capable of regenerating my entire system except things in my home folder.
 I use SyncThing to keep my home folder up to date.
-I hope this also provides new NixOS users a good starting point for what their configuration can be.
+I hope this also provides other NixOS users a starting point for what their configuration can be.

 ## Setup

 1. Download the GUI NixOS install ISO and flash it to a USB
-2. Install NixOS on your machine with swap, hibernate, and preferably encrypted disk
+2. Install NixOS on your machine with swap, hibernate, and preferably encrypted disk, but for getting started and easy debugging starting unencrypted is ok too.
-3. Boot into your new NixOS machine and download the one-time-setup.sh file
-4. Make it executable and run it.
-5. Wait for it to finish.
+3. ??? <you may need to search this part on your own>
+4. Profit

 ## Important Notes